-The key line in the DB15 interface cable must be opened so that external equipment inserted in the key line can inhibit the amplifier when needed.
-You can order the KPAK3AUX Elecraft cable set which includes the key line interrupter or you make your own cable and leave pin 10 at the connectors open (see Interface Cable Wiring on page 8).
+When using the external key line Figure 2 3, the key line in the DB15 interface cable 4 must be opened so that external equipment inserted in the key line can inhibit the amplifier when needed.
+You can order the KPAK3AUX Elecraft cable set which includes the key line interrupter or you make your own cable and leave pin 10 at the connectors open (see Interface Cable Wiring on page 9).

-5 Computer interface cable with a T-R-S connector at one end and USB connector at the other end supplied with the KAT500.
-Not required for normal operation, but used for controlling the KAT500 from a personal computer, customizing the KAT500's operation or for updating firmware (see Utility Program on page 12).
+5 Computer interface cable.
+USB connector to 3.5 mm T-R-S connector.
+Not required for normal operation, but used for controlling the KAT500 from a personal computer, customizing the KAT500's operation or for updating firmware (see Utility Program on page 14).